A Plan

 In the beginning, I argued that the world’s authorities should proceed posthaste to excavate Mt.
 Ebal’s Joshua’s Altar.

-This I concluded not necessarily because I find Stripling’s tablet claims emphatically true.
+This I concluded not because I find Stripling’s tablet claims true.

-It is because the evidence sufficiently supports further excavation.
+It is because the evidence supports further excavation.

-Largely, my conclusion derives from applying a procedural rule of U. S. federal courts, that is, for summary judgment—Federal Rule of Civil Procedure (FRCP) 56–Title 28 of the U.S. Code.
+My conclusion derives from applying a procedural rule of U. S. federal courts.
+That is, for summary judgment—Federal Rule of Civil Procedure (FRCP) 56–Title 28 of the U.S. Code.

 Photo by RDNE Stock project on Pexels.com